 Security deposits

 A landlord can only charge up to one month’s rent for a security deposit.
-So, if you’re moving into an apartment with a monthly rent of $2,500, your security deposit cannot be more than $2,500.
+For instance, if you’re moving into an apartment with a monthly rent of $2,500, your security deposit cannot be more than $2,500.
 This applies even to renters without a lease.

 Advance payment of rent

-In addition to a security deposit, you can only be required to pay up to one month’s rent in advance to move into an apartment.
-For example, you cannot be asked to pay first and last month’s rent upfront, on top of your security deposit.
+In addition to your security deposit, you can only be required to pay up to one month’s rent in advance to move into an apartment.
+So, you cannot be asked to pay first and last month’s rent upfront (on top of your deposit).

 Application fees